apache/fluss/website/docs/quickstart/flink.md

 );
 ```

+When you go to the `Fluss – overview` dashboard in [Grafana](http://localhost:3002/dashboards), you should see after a few seconds that the number of tables and buckets is both 4 (if the number is still 0, wait a bit and referesh the dashboard manually).

 ## Streaming into Fluss

 First, run the following SQL to sync data from source tables to Fluss tables: